Harsh-Wardhan-404/Binpoll/backend/CREDIBILITY_SYSTEM.md

 Automatically determines reputation level based on credibility score.

 ### 2. `update_user_credibility_after_poll()`
-Trigger function that updates user credibility when poll results are determined.
+Trigger function that updates user credibility when poll results are determined (without history tracking).

 ### 3. `validate_voting_eligibility(poll_id, voter_id, voter_credibility)`
 Checks if a user can vote on a specific poll based on: